vdsm/virtual-dsm/readme.md

     An added benefit of this approach is that you won't have to perform any port mapping anymore, since all ports will be exposed by default.

     Please note that this IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
-If this is a concern, there are some workarounds available, but they go beyond the scope of this FAQ.
+If this is a concern, you need to create a second macvlan, but that goes beyond the scope of this FAQ.

   * ### How can the container acquire an IP address from my router?

-    After configuring the container for macvlan (see above), it will now be able to join your home network by requesting an IP from your router, just like your other devices.
+    After configuring the container for macvlan (see above), it is possible for DSM to become part of your home network by requesting an IP from your router, just like your other devices.

-    To enable this, add the following lines to your compose file:
+    To enable this feature, add the following lines to your compose file:

     ```
     environment: